reflectoring/reflectoring.github.io/content/blog/2022/2022-02-14-spring-shell.md

 ### Gradle
 As for Gradle we have to invoke the build task.
 Using Windows the command will be `./gradlew build`.
 This will also build the JAR file in the `build` directory.

+After obtaining the JAR file we run it using the command `java -jar our-spring-shell-jar-name.jar`.
+This will open our shell in the command line and have it ready for us to type in commands.

 ## Summary
 - The Shell allows us to interface with a system using commands.